Driving Growth in Additive Manufacturing with BASF

 The combination of our software and BASF’s expertise in chemicals serves to accelerate the development of new applications and create new business opportunities.
 To support Materialise in identifying and developing these applications, BASF has agreed to invest $25 million in our company through a private placement of new shares.
 In addition, we are also extending the possibility to participate in our capital increase by announcing a public offering of up to $50 million in new shares.

-Having the support and expertise of a leading company such as BASF is a testament, not only to the capabilities of Materialise but to the relevance and the growth potential of the entire 3D printing industry.
+Having the support and expertise of a leading company such as BASF is a testament, not only to the capabilities of Materialise, but also to the relevance and the growth potential of the entire 3D printing industry.

 This alliance is another giant leap forward in unlocking the full potential of 3D printing as a complementary manufacturing technology and taking a bigger share of the global manufacturing market.